zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **catalogUiTile.{tileId}.title**

-       Specifies the title of the API services product family.
+       This parameter specifies the title of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile title.

     * **catalogUiTile.{tileId}.description**

-       Specifies the detailed description of the API Catalog UI dashboard tile.
+       This parameter specifies the detailed description of the API Catalog UI dashboard tile.
 This value is displayed in the API Catalog UI dashboard as the tile description.

 * **additionalServiceMetadata**